-Del Mar College's Budget Officer is the Chief Financial Officer and Vice President of Operations.
-He is appointed by the President and serves as the College's representative at state, local and board meetings that deal with the budget.
+Del Mar College's Budget Officer is appointed by the President and serves as the College's representative at state, local and board meetings that deal with the budget.

 II.
 Establishment of Budget Related Committees

 The nine-member Board of Regents serves as a Committee of the whole and approves the final budget document by August 31st each year.